pond/dnd/party_gnog/campaign_5/journals/Gnog: Part 26 (The End).md

 **"So long" says Gnog.
 Jace answers, "Fly safe".
 "Heh.
 Thanks.
 Taz always does!" - and Jace fades away.**

 The goblin lady is still here, "Tickets please!" she says as a joke and laughs - but then takes on a firey aura.
 We recognise the firemind.
 "We're heading away Niv."
 "Yes.
 All things come to an end.
 This has been a long time coming.
 Even I could not have foreseen the way that these things panned out!
 This was not the future I was shown, but I dare say it is better than the one I could have imagined."
 He talks of the guilt he carries - desperate times, desperate measures.
 He sees how it could seem callous...
-But Gnog saw how much he cared, that first time that Bolas broke through and attacked Ravnica.
+But Gnog saw how much he cared, that first time that Bolas broke through and attacked Ravnica in person.

 **"Farewell, Niv Mizzet.
 We'll see you again."**

 **"If you come back to this world, you will always be welcome."**

 ...and the goblin is back.
-"Did you want your cart back?"
+"Did you want your cart back?" she asks.
 "Consider it our gift.
 The least we could do for services rendered".
-"Hurry along now!
+"Well then, hurry along now!
 Ships are coming back.
 They want the space!"

 So we head down to the Navigator and Taz says "Well this is a buzzkill - you'll have to wait an hour!"